scipy-conference/scipy_proceedings/papers/jim_kuiper/jim_kuiper.rst

 footprint boundary; and (2) we want to report the total length of the portion within the footprint rather than only listing the matching records.
-Note that ``ST_Intersects`` is used to collect the lines overlapping the footprint, while ``ST_Intersection`` is used to calculate lengths of only the portion of the lines within the footprint.
-Also the coordinates are transformed into the Albers Equal Area projection for the length computation.
+Note that ``ST_Intersects`` is used to collect the lines overlapping the footprint, whereas ``ST_Intersection`` is used to calculate lengths of only the portion of the lines within the footprint.
+In addition, the coordinates are transformed into the Albers Equal Area projection for the length computation.